benc-uk/kube-workshop/11-cicd-actions/readme.md

-The best place to check the status is from the GitHub web site and in the 'Actions' within your forked repo, e.g. `https://github.com/{your-github-user}/kube-workshop/actions` you should be able to look at the workflow run, the status plus output & other details.
+The best place to check the status is from the GitHub web site and in the 'Actions' within your forked repo, e.g. `https://github.com/{your-github-user}/kube-workshop/actions` you should be able to look at the workflow run, the status, plus output & other details.

 ## ⌨️ Set Up GitHub CLI